-4.4 Specifications for the Sand Transport Module The specifications for the sediment transport and morphological model are described in the following by a number of screen dumps.
+4.4 Specifications for the Sand Transport Module (Single fraction) For a river application waves are not considered.
+The specifications for the sediment transport and morphological model when the sediment is considered by a single fraction are described in the following by a number of screen dumps.
 Figure 4.8 shows the specification window for the type of model.
-For a river application the Model type should be specified as: Pure current.
+For a river application with uniform sediment the Model type should be specified as: Pure current.
 Please note that if suspended sediment transport is of significance you should always choose the Non Equilibrium description; and if flow curvature is of significance you should always include helical flow effects on the bed load and suspended load.
 The theory applied for calculation of the sediment transport is shown in Figure 4.9.
 Four types of formulas can be selected: - Engelund and Hansen (total transport formula) - Van Rijn (separate description of bed load and suspended load) - Engelund and Fredsøe (separate description of bed load and suspended load) - Meyer-Peter & Müller (only bed load) For the Gorai example the Van Rijn models are applied for both the bed load and suspended load.
 The magnitude of the transport rates can be modified by use of the load factor.
 This is only relevant for cases where the modelled transport rates can be calibrated against observations.
 Furthermore, a threshold value for the sediment concentration is specified.